JHGarrett/Github-Finder/README.md

 If you would like to try it out.

 #Build Tools
-* React, React Router & React Router Dom
+* React, React Router, & React Router Dom
 * NodeJS
 * NPM
 * Axios
 * Github API

+# Install Locally
+To install locally:
+1. Fork the Repo
+2. npm install
+3. npm start